On Lie $p$-algebras of cohomological dimension one: Lie -algebras of restricted cohomological dimension one

 As in the unrestricted case, Shapiro's lemma for restricted cohomology implies that the restricted cohomological dimension does not increase when passing to subalgebras.
 In particular, a subalgebra of a Lie $p$-algebra of restricted cohomological dimension one is of restricted cohomological dimension one or zero.
 A free Lie $p$-algebra has restricted cohomological dimension one.

-If $L$ is a finite-dimensional \emph{torus}, i.e., an abelian Lie $p$-algebra such that any element $x\in L$ is a linear combination of its $p$-powers $x^{[p]^k}$, $k=1,2,\dots$ (over a perfect field this is equivalent to the condition that $L$ consists of $p$-semisimple elements), then $u(L)$ is a commutative semisimple algebra, and hence $\cd_*(L) = 0$.
-Conversely, the main theorem of \cite{hochsch} (cf. also \cite[Satz 10]{strade} and \cite[Theorem 3.1]{farns-coho}) amounts to saying (in a different terminology) that any finite-dimensional Lie $p$-algebra of restricted cohomological dimension zero is a torus.
-Moreover, according to \cite[Theorem 9.2.11]{weibel}, the restricted cohomological dimension zero implies finite-dimensionality, so Lie $p$-algebras of restricted cohomological dimension zero are exactly finite-dimensional tori.
+Recall that an element $x$ of a Lie $p$-algebra $L$ is called \emph{semisimple}, if $x$ is a linear combination of its $p$-powers $x^{[p]^k}$, $k=1,2,\dots$.
+If $L$ is a finite-dimensional \emph{torus}, i.e., an abelian Lie $p$-algebra consisting of semisimple elements, then $u(L)$ is a commutative semisimple algebra, and hence $\cd_*(L) = 0$.
+Conversely, the main theorem of \cite{hochsch} (see also \cite[Satz 10]{strade} and \cite[Theorem 3.1]{farns-coho}) amounts to saying (in a different terminology) that any finite-dimensional Lie $p$-algebra of restricted cohomological dimension zero is a torus.
+Moreover, according to \cite[Theorem 9.2.11]{weibel}, restricted cohomological dimension zero implies finite-dimensionality, so Lie $p$-algebras of restricted cohomological dimension zero are exactly finite-dimensional tori.

+The existence of nontrivial Lie $p$-algebras of restricted cohomological dimension zero makes the situation somewhat similar to the associative one: due to the classical results of Eilenberg, Hochschild, Rosenberg, Zelinsky, and others obtained in the 1940--1950s, it is known that associative algebras of cohomological dimension zero are exactly finite-dimensional separable algebras (see, for example, \cite[Theorem 9.2.11]{weibel}).
+As for associative algebras of cohomological dimension one, the multitude of examples of such algebras seemingly defies any attempt to classify them (see \cite{cuntz-quillen}).
+One may hope that the Lie $p$-algebraic situation is more tame (see Conjecture \ref{conj} below).

-Existence of nontrivial Lie $p$-algebras of restricted cohomological dimension zero allows, by the extension procedure, to get new Lie $p$-algebras of restricted cohomological dimension one out of old ones.
+Also, similarly to the associative case, the existence of nontrivial Lie $p$-algebras of restricted cohomological dimension zero allows, by the extension procedure, to get new Lie $p$-algebras of restricted cohomological dimension one from already known ones.

 \begin{lemma} Let $I$ be a $p$-ideal of a Lie $p$-algebra $L$.
-Then: \begin{enumerate}[\upshape(i)] \item $\cd_*(L) \le \cd_*(I) + \cd_*(L/I) + 1$; \item if $\cd_*(I) = 0$, then $\cd_*(L) = \cd_*(L/I) $; \item if $\cd_*(L/I) = 0$, then $\cd_*(L) = \cd_*(I) $. \end{enumerate} \end{lemma}
+Then: \begin{enumerate}[\upshape(i)] \item $\cd_*(L) \le \cd_*(I) + \cd_*(L/I)$; \item if $\cd_*(I) = 0$, then $\cd_*(L) = \cd_*(L/I) $; \item if $\cd_*(L/I) = 0$, then $\cd_*(L) = \cd_*(I) $. \end{enumerate} \end{lemma}

-Part (i) is a restricted analogue of \cite[Theorem 3.11.9]{bokut-kukin}\footnote{ The formulation of \cite[Theorem 3.11.9]{bokut-kukin} contains an obvious typo: the summand ``+1'' at the right-hand side of the inequality, similarly with the inequality in Lemma \ref{lemma-ext}(i), is missing. }.